LoopKit/loopdocs/docs/gh-actions/gh-update.md

 #### What if the Build Fails

-There are some updates where you need to run some actions before build.
-If a new release is announced, look to see if there are instructions about this.
-In those cases, you will probably be told to run Action 2: Add Identifiers and Action 3: Create Certificates before Action 4: Build Loop.
-Those steps are fast and there is no harm in trying them.
+If a new release is announced, look to see if there are instructions about extra steps required with the release.
+(The release after 3.2.2 will certainly have extra instructions.)

+If you are using the dev branch, head over to [GitHub Build for dev](#github-build-for-dev) for information.

 Otherwise, head over to [GitHub Errors](gh-errors.md).